stvnwrgs/wercker-devcenter/source/articles/steps/index.md

 Caution: All code inside the code tag are sent line by line.
-This means that any bash commands (such as `if [ ... ]; then ....; fi;` need to be placed in a single line and you need to make that you add the trailing semicolons.
+This means that any bash commands (such as `if [ ... ]; then ....; fi;` need to be placed in a single line and you need to make sure that you add the trailing semicolons.

 ```yaml
     - script: